PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 	WHEN the user selects a product from the list
 	THEN The product is added to the list of the products

-WHEN the user adds a product already in the pack
-THEN it only increases the quantity of the product from the number of input
+The user can't add the same product multiple times from the Search Bar.

 -   **Pack quantities** - Dropdown with 4 options:
 	* **Decrement pack only**